Laurencekirk

-Laurencekirk (/ˌlɒrənsˈkɜrk/, Lowrenkirk, Eaglais Labhrainn), colloquially known as "The Lang Toun" or amongst locals as simply "The Kirk" although these have fallen out of common use, is a small town in the historic county of Kincardineshire, Scotland, just off the A90 Dundee to Aberdeen main road.
+Laurencekirk (/ˌlɒrənsˈkɜrk/, Lowrenkirk, Eaglais Labhrainn), locally known as Lournie or simply 'The Kirk', is a small town in the historic county of Kincardineshire, Scotland, just off the A90 Dundee to Aberdeen main road.
 It is administered as part of Aberdeenshire.
 It is the largest settlement in the Howe o' the Mearns area and houses the local secondary school; Mearns Academy, which was established in 1895 and awarded the Charter Mark in 2003.

 Its old name was Conveth, an anglification of the Gaelic Coinmheadh, referring to an obligation to provide free food and board to passing troops.
-Laurencekirk is in the valley between the Hill of Garvock and the Cairn O' Mount.
+Laurencekirk is in the Howe of the Mearns, a wide valley between the Hill of Garvock and the Cairn O' Mount.
 The famous landmark of the Johnston Tower can be seen on the peak of the Garvock.

 Laurencekirk was, in the past, known for making snuff boxes with a special type of airtight hinge (known as a "Laurencekirk hinge") invented by James Sandy.

 The Laurencekirk Golf Club, now defunct, was founded in the early 1900s but by 1951 it had been wound up.

+History

+Parish of Conveth

+The parish of Conveth is first recorded during the reign of William the Lion with its church dedicated by the Bishop of St Andrews in 1244.
+The parish church was named Laurence Kirk in honour of either Saint Lawrence or Laurence of Canterbury.
+A new church building was constructed in 1626.

+18 to 19th centuries

+In 1762, Lord Gardenstone purchased Johnston Estate, the site of the modern village and began a programme of improvement.
+Prior to this, the settlement consisted of only two or three houses in the vicinity of the kirk and manse.
+Lord Gardenstone began the construction of a new village in 1765 and encouraged its growth by granting settlers feus on generous terms of only three or four pence.
+The village grew quickly and by 1810 was home to approximately 600 people.
+The village's charter was signed in 1781, granting it the status of a burgh of Barony.

+Lord Gardenstone also developed the industry of making snuff-boxes in the village with this continuing through the 19th century.
+He also built a museum next to the village inn to create a tourist attraction.

+The 1626 church building was demolished in 1804 to make way for the present building.
+Some of the stones from the older church were reused in the construction.